rosario/rosario.github.com/_posts/2012-05-19-chatting-on-twitter-with-pusher-and-sinatra.md

 Note that it will be easy to create a Chrome Extension, just add a _manifest.json_ and Chrome will do the rest.
-The file _application.js_ contains the entire widget code.
+The file _application.js_ contains the entire javascript code for the widget.

 Loading, please wait
 -----------------

-We'll load jQuery and wait until is completely loaded.
+We load jQuery and wait until is ready to be used.
 We also need to load Pusher library, and finally load **qop**.

     {% highlight coffeescript %}